PacketFire/packetfire_site/content/post/blue-boot2-root-writeup.md

 Jon:1000:aad3b435b51404eeaad3b435b51404ee:ffb43f0de35be4d9917ac0cc8ad57f8d:::
 ```

-And of course, the there is Jon.
+And of course, there is Jon.
 With our hashes and users, I dumped these credentials into a file and ran `john` against it with Kali's copy of the `rockyou.txt` password list.

 ```bash
 root@kali:~/ctf/blue# john --format=NT --wordlist=/usr/share/wordlists/rockyou.txt hash.txt